Skip to main content

 • French influences: From Senegalese connections

 Contemporary Wolof weddings increasingly downplay caste restrictions while maintaining cultural aesthetics.
-Mixed Wolof marriages with other ethnicities occur in 38% of urban unions.
+Mixed Wolof marriages with other ethnicities are common in urban areas.

 Fula weddings showcase dramatic red-themed celebrations with distinctive shoulder-carrying processions, typically involving 200-300 guests and costing D50,000-D150,000 ($750-$2,250 USD).
 These celebrations emphasize pastoral heritage and musical traditions.